-Planning to offer MySQL, but hoping to offer high availability or horizontal scaling capacity?
+Planning to run MySQL, but want HA or horizontal scaling?
 Galera seems like the perfect fit!
-And it can be, so long as you and your developers are aware of several important hazards.
-Galera's documentation hints at these, but understanding the implications of their warnings can be tricky.
-This presentation will take you through the street signs you may encounter on the road to Galera, and how to interpret them quickly.
-This guide will help you choose the best path for you and your users.
+It can be, so long as your developers are aware of several important hazards.
+Galera's documentation hints at these, but understanding their implications can be tricky.

 I'll show a series of demos which will show you the street signs you'll encounter on the road to Galera.
 This guide will help you choose the best path for your users.
 I'll expand on what I've presented before to provide better Galera background and a new demo of how multiple readers can read different data for the same queries over extended periods of time.

 Cloud Foundry, an OSS PaaS project, gives developers self-service access to DBs.
 CF-MySQL provides CF Operators a reliable, automated, Galera cluster.
 We'll share what we've learned: what worked, and what we'd do differently next time.